 This phase II trial tests whether [18F]F AraG positron emission tomography (PET) works in monitoring tumor response to checkpoint inhibitor chemotherapy (CkIT) in patients with solid tumors undergoing checkpoint inhibitor therapy.
 [18F]F AraG is a radioactive molecule, called a "radiotracer," that binds to certain cells in the immune system.
 When [18F]F AraG is injected into the blood, researchers are able to see where immune cells are working using a special scanner called a PET scanner.
 The PET scanner works by detecting the radioactive substance inside the body and making images that show where the radiation is concentrated.
 Diagnostic procedures, such as [18F]F AraG PET, may help measure a patient's response to checkpoint inhibitor therapy.

-Additional locations may be listed on ClinicalTrials.gov for NCT04260256.
+Study sponsor and potential other locations can be found on ClinicalTrials.gov for NCT04260256.

 I. To correlate change in fluorine F 18 Ara-G ([18F]F AraG) signal following CkIT therapy with change in level of T cell infiltration in tumor biopsies.